Pumps in Series vs Parallel: What Is the Difference

 Applications and Advantages

-Series configurations: Series configurations are ideal for overcoming high static heads or long distances.
-They are commonly used in multi-stage pumps and high-rise building water supply systems.
+Series configurations: Ideal for overcoming high static heads and suitable for multi-stage pumps and water supply in tall buildings.

 System Curves and Performance